MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 MyNetDiary works offline; Cronometer does not function without an internet connection.
 This matters when traveling, at the gym, or in areas with unreliable connectivity.
 MyNetDiary syncs your data once you are back online.

-MyNetDiary respects your device’s font size settings: if you set larger text on your phone, the app scales accordingly.
+Accessibility is another area where MyNetDiary leads.
+The app respects your device’s font size settings: if you set larger text on your phone, MyNetDiary scales accordingly.
 Cronometer does not.
 MyNetDiary also has a dedicated iPad-optimized design that takes advantage of the larger screen; Cronometer runs the standard iPhone layout on iPad.

 Desktop users can track in either app via a full web interface.
 Cronometer’s app is available in English, French, German, and Spanish (and expanding).
 MyNetDiary’s app interface is in English.